SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "What's going on?"
 Rainbow asked.

-Pinkie stood beside Rarity, about to make their big announcement when she looked over at Rarity.
+Pinkie stood beside Rarity, about to make their big announcement, when she looked over at Rarity.

-Rarity could feel herself start to become nervous. *Come on Rarity, you can do this.*
+Rarity could feel herself start to become nervous. *Come on, Rarity, you can do this.*

 Pinkie had noticed.
 Putting her hoof around Rarity, she leaned over, whispering, "Are you okay?
 We don't have to do this if you don't want to."